bibih-jpg/PortFolio/README.md

 # Hello, I'm Jeanne Basayo
-I am a HS at Mlk High school  with an interest in technology and a dedication to solving complex problems.
+I am a HS student at MLK High school  with an interest in technology and a dedication to solving complex problems.
 ## Objective
 Looking to start a career as a Cybersecurity Analyst.
 I want to use my skills to help keep systems safe.
 Eager to learn more and contribute.
 ## Skills